BS in Cognitive Neuroscience

 SLHS 2135 | Language: Structure, Meaning, and Use | |

-Six intermediate content courses (18 credits), which must include two courses from each of the following three groups: | ||
+Six intermediate content courses (18 credits), which must include two courses from cellular/molecular/systems neuroscience group and four from the cognitive science/cognitive neuroscience group: | ||

 Cellular/molecular/systems neuroscience | ||